thwllms/thwllms.github.io/_posts/2019-05-06-prometheus-hackernews-climate-change.md

 total_energy = co2_removed * energy_per_gallon / co2_per_gallon
 ```

-One gallon of gasoline converts to about [9.1 kg of
+One gallon of gasoline converts to about [20 lbs (9.1 kg) of
 CO<sub>2</sub>](https://www.fueleconomy.gov/feg/contentIncludes/co2_inc.htm)
 when burned; for simplicity we'll also assume that Prometheus' technology
 removes that same amount of CO<sub>2</sub> per gallon of gasoline produced.
 To